 - "The idea systems of Chinese religions" and "Religion and philosophy in pre-imperial China" in the Religion Department.

 - Other courses may be listed as departmental introductions, but when one of the China-oriented faculty is teaching it, it may incorporate a great deal of Chinese material.
-A good example is "Introduction to the history of art" when Claypool is teaching it.

 - Still other departmental introductions may not be heavy in Chinese content but are still usually required before taking the upper-level China-oriented courses in those particular departments.
 Such is the case with Anthropology and most Economics courses.